thierrymoudiki/thierrymoudiki.github.io/_posts/2024-12-29-stock-forecasting.md

 IMHO, anyone claiming to forecast stock prices with more GPU power must at least be able to beat Random Walk forecasts, because that's the hard part.

 The other examples reveal the same patterns.
+The proportion of correct guesses is around 50% (51% for SMI, 52% for CAC, 51% for FTSE, 50% for GOOG, 51% for AAPL, 49% for MSFT).
+Which is basically like flipping a fair coin.
 Can you beat these Random Walk forecasts with Deep Learning, Transformer, LSTM, etc?

 ```
 stock_forecasting_summary("SMI")